Skip to content

 Action Plan for Couples Suffering from Neglect

 1. Establish Communication: The first step in any marital action plan is to establish effective communication between partners.
-This means both parties must be willing to share their feelings, thoughts, and opinions without judgement.
+This means both parties must be willing to share their feelings, thoughts, and opinions without judgment.
 The goal should be to create a safe and open environment where the couple can discuss any issues that arise in their relationship.
 This should include setting aside time for regular communication, such as a weekly date night or dedicated time each day to discuss any issues that may be present.

 2. Re-establish Trust: Neglect in a marriage can lead to distrust, which can be difficult to overcome.
 It’s important for both partners to be honest and open when discussing their feelings and expectations.
 It’s also important to forgive any past wrongs and work hard to rebuild the trust between the couple.
 This may require taking the time to do things together, such as going on walks or having a weekly date night.